Findlay20/Telegraph-2/README.md

 ## Bugs
 ### Client
 - Submit button doesn't always work - only every 2nd time
-- direct links to post only work after visiting page first
+- direct links to post only work after visiting page first      - only changes on hash change, tried using onload listeners to no avail
 - address bar fills up with inputted information and never clears

 ### Server